Blizzard Run to Town

 (Or: everything that didn’t fit into 44 minutes of television)

-We’re deeply grateful to have shared our lives on Ben Fogle: New Lives in the Wild.
-But television has limits.
+We are deeply grateful to have shared a small window of our lives on New Lives in the Wild.
+But television, by its nature, compresses decades into minutes.
 Time runs out.
 Weather moves in.
-Batteries die.
-And sometimes reality is simply messier, slower, and funnier than a clean storyline allows.
+Storylines narrow.
+And sometimes real life—messy, layered, and slow—doesn’t fit neatly into a single narrative arc.

 Let’s start with the most important clarification: